j-mnr/gophergo.dev/content/basics/02-variables.md

 		name, x, f, isHard, r, string(r), slice, map_)
 }

-// DeclareVarExplicit shows that we can explicitly type a variable to a
+// Explicit shows that we can explicitly type a variable to a
-// specific type if we wanted to. func DeclareVarExplicit() {
+// specific type if we wanted to. func Explicit() {
 	// It works for all types: string, bool, int, float, rune... var name string = "Jay"
 	// Emojis are unicode characters, they are supported in Go through runes